 See how simple starting the NEW Stihl TS 500i can be!

-Handheld Cut-off Saw Safety Before using your cut-off saw, make sure to do a quick inspection.
+Handheld Cut-off Saw Safety Before using your cut-off saw (aka quickie saw), make sure to do a quick inspection.
 Check the machine for loose or missing fasteners Make sure to replace and/or tighten all screws and bolts.
 Check the throttle trigger, trigger interlock, and stop switch to make sure they are functioning properly.
-Inspect the wheel guard to…Read more
+Inspect the…Read more

 Premature blade wear, segment loss, and blades out of round.
 These all too common failures can all be caused by a bouncing blade.
 The source?
 Using a blade with a bushing.
 The solution?
 Eliminate bushings for optimal safety!
 Select a blade with the proper sized arbor to match your cut-off saw.
 While cutting, vibrations can…Read more